How can we move from GPEC to GEPP in 2022?

 Implementing a PPIM plan within your company doesn't happen overnight.
 Two concepts are important here: observe and measure.

 The first step in managing jobs and career paths is to take stock of the current situation.
-This involves identifying trends specific to the company's sector of activity.
-For this, it's a good idea to refer to the strategic guidelines provided by the professional branch, which is responsible for keeping a constant watch on developments and trends.
+This involves identifying trends specific to the business sector of the company.
+For this, it's a good idea to refer to the strategic orientations provided by the professional branch, which is responsible for keeping a constant watch on developments and trends.

 Once these changes have been identified, it's time to take stock of the company's internal situation.
-The aim is toassess the current state of resources in order to draw up an action plan.
+The aim is toassess resource status in order to draw up an action plan.
 To do this, you can delve into various documents, such as the minutes of professional interviews, social balance sheets or the personnel register.

 This initial quantitative data is useful for setting the company's strategic PPIM objectives.
 The next step is to reconcile these objectives with current employee skills.

 It's not always easy to map team skills at a given point in time.
 It is possible to refer to tools such as the multi-skills matrix.
-This step highlights the company's weaknesses in terms of human resource allocation.
+This step allows you to highlight the company's weaknesses in the allocation of human resources.

 Then it's time for analysis.
-Once all the relevant information has been gathered, managers and human resources executives can determine what the company needs in terms of skills and training to meet the strategic objectives previously set.
+Once all the relevant information has been gathered, managers and human resources executives can determine the company's needs in terms of skills and training, in order to meet strategic objectives previously set.

 The gap between analysis and objectives can be bridged by increasing the skills of certain employees.